jobaTheBuilder/covid19de_monitor/README.md

 ```
 optional arguments:
-    -p PREFIX, --prefix PREFIX
-                        Print a given prefix as string before the message with the actual number.
-                        Example: -p 'BY beds' -bn BY
-                        Show the percentage of occupied beds in a specific state including the 7 day emergency beds.
-Example: -bn BYoptional arguments:
   -h, --help            show this help message and exit
   -lb, --listbundeslander
                         Lists all available states and their abbreviations